-*Based on standard match payout instantly following deposit.
+*Based on standard match rate paid out instantly following deposit.
+Match rate 3% for Gold members and 1% for non-Gold.
 Keep Gold for 1 year and the IRA for 5 years.
 Other terms apply.
-Gold membership is offered by Robinhood Gold LLC.
-Subscription fee applies.
+Gold membership offered by Robinhood Gold LLC. $5/month.

 Limitations apply to both types of retirement accounts.
+Match typically paid out instantly on settlement of funds.
 Please see the IRS's IRA Deduction Limits for more information.

 An individual retirement account (IRA) allows you to save and invest money for retirement with tax advantages.